How to Build a Leadership Team That Actually Works as a Team

 It was clear a lot was weighing on him and that he had not had a trusted ear in some time for the team complexities he had been carrying:

 My VP of Marketing is mad at my VP of Sales.
 My VP of Product thinks we should fire both of them.
 My VP of Engineering regrets that we ever hired a VP of Product.
-In short, the whole things feels like a mess.
-And we are going to run out of cash in 12 months if we don’t get our shit together.
+In short, the whole thing feels like a mess.
+And we are going to run out of cash in 12 months if we don't get our shit together.

 I wish I could say his confession regarding his team dynamic was the exception.